jkoo87/Teach_You_Self/README.md

 ##Who built it and why?

-- Three.js was first released by Ricardo Cabello to GitHub in April 2010.
-The origins of the library can be traced back to his involvement with the demoscene in the early 2000s.
-The code was first developed in ActionScript, then in 2009 ported to JavaScript.
+- Three.js was first released by Ricardo Cabello.

 ##Who is maintaining it?